 Nodes of a found tree are named when ‘=

-The Tsurgeon action for the first Tregex pattern, repeated as (3), is given on the third line of the script, which follows an empty line.
+The Tsurgeon action for the first Tregex pattern, repeated as (3), is given on the third line of the program, which follows an empty line.

 This tree transforming action brings about a relabelling to WORD of the node referred to with ‘x’ following the match with pattern (1).
 The combination of this initial Tregex pattern and Tsurgeon action is to transform the example matched tree (2) into (4).